rcos/CSCI-4470-OpenSource/Modules/Databases/Lab-Databases.md

 ```
 {
-  word: "Approach",
-  definition: " n.
-(RPI) The decaying ruins of the old Rensselaer gateway from Troy."
-  dates: [2016-03-31 23:05:14.966395, 2016-03-31 23:06:08.152208]
+  { "_id" : ObjectId("56fe9e22bad6b23cde07b8eb"), "definition" : " n.
+  General Personal Aptitude, the rating by which the rest of the world
+  values your existence.
+Though you'll hear of these, RPI won't give you
+  one; being a technical school, they have to complicate it.
+See QPA.",
+  "word" : "GPA", "dates" : [ ISODate("2019-04-04T02:14:31.460Z"),
+  ISODate("2019-04-04T02:14:43.701Z") ] }
 }
 ```

 Hint: Look at MongoDB documentation for $push

-Again, you will need to show a TA the code that you used to do these steps and include the script in your lab report.
+You will need to include the script in your lab report.
+Run it until you get a duplicate.
+Then go and `find` that entry in the mongo database.
+Include the result of this find in your lab report.

+**When you are finished, push your report to your lab notebook and submit a text file with a link to the lab report to Submitty.**